 - Liv-ex Napa 50 Index: Consistently shows higher volatility but greater upside, with recent 10-year returns nearing 12.6% annually.

-In conclusion, Cabernet Sauvignon continues to outperform as a long-duration, low-volatility asset.
+The data is clear.
+Cabernet Sauvignon outperforms as a long-duration, low-volatility asset.

-For investors prioritizing capital appreciation, portfolio diversification, and inflation-resistant assets, this varietal—particularly in the form of First Growth Bordeaux, Napa cult wines, and Super Tuscans—remains one of the most reliable vehicles in the fine wine market.
+For investors prioritizing capital appreciation, portfolio diversification, and inflation-resistant assets, this varietal, particularly in the form of First Growth Bordeaux, Napa cult wines, and Super Tuscans, is one of the most reliable vehicles in the fine wine market.

 Best Varieties of Cabernet Sauvignon Wine